 John Maple’s new billhead was ‘HEN AND CHICKENS, Drapery, Carpet, Cabinet & Upholstery Warehouses, Nos.
 145, 146 & 147 Tottenham Court Road.
 Bought of John Maple.’
 A slightly later trade card recorded the firm as ‘Wholesale & Retail Draper.
 Carpet Factor, Cabinet Manufacturer, Upholsterer and General Furnishing Warehouseman.
 145, 146, 147 Tottenham Court Road near the New Road & 1 to 7 Tottenham Place’.
 By 1851 Maple had rebuilt the 3 main shops with a main entrance on the corner of Tottenham Place.
 During the rebuilding, John and his family moved to a house in Hampstead, where a second son, Harry, was born in 1851 with three daughters, Clara, Emily and Anne following.
 The new shop offered a wide variety of stock, including ‘every article requisite for Dining and Drawing Rooms’.
 The range of prices was wide.
 Contemporary papers recorded a set of mahogany chairs for £6 or an inferior version for half the price; a mahogany chest of drawers at a guinea, a japanned chest for 15s, loo tables for £1 to £5, solid rosewood chairs stuffed with hair and covered in silk for £15, and handsome cornice top mahogany beds at £5 5s, or £2 2s in a cheaper version.
 In May 1857 nearby building work caused the collapse of 146 & 147 Tottenham Court Road, which Maple reckoned to have caused £10,000 worth of damage, along with £2,400 of stock.
 On rebuilding, the new Maples had an extra floor added making five in total, while the 1-7 Tottenham Place was still half this height.
 Business success allowed Maple to buy the country estate of Salfords in Horley and to invested in railway stock.
 His son, Blundell, attended a private school, Crawford College, in Maidenhead and in 1858 became a pupil at the school in London connected with King’s College in Somerset House.

 In 1870 Maples almost entirely furnished White Lodge, Richmond Park, the home of Francis, Prince of Teck and Princess Mary Adelaide.
 In the same year John Maple made his sons, Blundell and Harry, partners in the firm.
+John Maple & Co. was listed in the London Post Office Directory 1871 at 143, 145, 146 & 147, Tottenham Court Road as upholsterers and carpet warehousemen.
 In December 1871 fire struck the Tottenham Court Road store and the firm was not fully covered by insurance.
 Nos.
 145-149 Tottenham Court Road were rebuilt again and, in the year after the fire, nos.
 141 to 144 Tottenham Court Road, nos.
 259 to 281 on the south side of Euston Road and houses in Southampton Court, Beaumont Place and Tottenham Place were all occupied entirely by Maples showrooms, workshops, warehouses, timber yards and stabling.
 By 1874 Maple was advertising itself as the ‘largest’ and ‘most convenient’ furnishing store in the world.
 In 1877 Harry Maple died of typhoid fever and Blundell inherited his shares, giving him and his father each 50% of the company.
 Blundell Maple bought the estate of Childwickbury Manor in Hertfordshire and indulged in a passion for breeding and racing horses.
 In the mid-1880s he purchased Falmouth House with 40 acres at Newmarket.
 To keep a close eye on the store he also bought Clarence House in Regents Park, with the stabling in the mews behind.
 His philanthropy included building a hospital at the back of the Tottenham Court Road premises, later to become University College Hospital, and he decided to pursue a political career as well.
 He joined the Conservative Party, the Fanmakers’ Company and became a Grand Councillor of the Primrose League.
 In December 1887 Blundell Maple successfully contested the by-election in the Dulwich division of Camberwell, after which he rented 75 Crystal Palace Road, East Dulwich.
 His time devoted to the firm was necessarily limited and he relied heavily on Horace Regnart, who had joined the firm at the age of 15.
 By this time Maples was promoted as one of the ‘Sights of London to American visitors and others’.
 By the mid 1880s they were also very large timber merchants and direct importers of wood from Africa, Asia and America, from which they manufactured cabinet furniture by steam power.
 Their vans were a familiar sight in London delivering private purchases as well as fulfilling large orders of furnishings to the Grand Hotel Charing Cross, the First Avenue Hotel in Holborn and the Holborn Restaurant in 1885 as well as overseas to France, where they had an outpost in Paris.

 The Parliamentary enquiry by the Select Committee on the Sweating System of the East End of London (1888) contains a great deal of information about Maple’s working practises.
 They were said to defer payment to subcontractors until Saturdays when banks were closed or charged anything up to 20% for a cashing a cheque.
 Further, the firm was said to supply timber to outworkers at inflated prices, and it became clear that the firm’s standard practice was to automatically deduct at least 5% from every invoice presented.
 Despite their very large workforce (1,295 men and boys with an average length of service of more than 10 years) much was outsourced, including carpets, curtains, bedsteads, linens, ironmongery, china and glass.
 Nor did they produce all the wooden furniture sold; it is believed that Frederick Parker was one of their many sub-contractors.
 In addition to the Tottenham Court Road site, they also had factories like Rose, Gorwill & Day in Islington, which was set up by Maple to produce cabinet furniture, employing 144 cabinet makers, painters and polishers.
 Indeed, it was claimed that only 10% of the goods sold under their label were made by Maples employees.
 One witness to the Select Committee hearings, a small supplier, confirmed that when asked to make up an order for far less than the estimated price he was told by a Maples buyer to cut his labour costs, which he protested was were already as low as possible.
 Maples’ response was reportedly ‘All nonsense; you can get it from the men; you may squeeze it out of them, and those that you cannot squeeze you may shunt; it is just as easy to get men, I find, as it is herrings from Billingsgate’.
 The small suppliers also objected to Maples and other retailers stamping pieces made elsewhere with their own names.
 Blundell Maple was evasive when asked about this.
 Horace Regnart also gave evidence to the Select Committee on behalf of the firm, although Blundell Maple accepted responsibility for the firm’s actions.
 In defence of the firm’s practises, James Corp, their foreman, told the hearing he never had complaints from the workforce and he had been a trade unionist since 1864.
 However, Frederick Baum, a member of the London Society of Upholsterers and employee at Tottenham Court Road, did comment that ‘they are the worst paid’ although they produced the best quality upholstery work in London.
 The foreman of Upholstery Stuffing at Tottenham Court Road, David Gardiner Imlay, explained that there were the two branches of Upholstery; the stuffing of furniture and the fixing of curtains and loose covers, and further stated that he had been employed by Maples for 12 ½ years and one of his men, George Bailey, testified that Imlay never swore at him.
 The report of the Select Committee was published in 1889; in the same year the Clarence Athletic Club in Mill Hill was established by Maple to supposedly relieve any tensions within the management and staff.
 John Maple retired shortly afterwards in 1888.